 The Jonathan Fisher House is at 44 Mines Rd., Blue Hill, Maine.

 In 1650, Natick, Mass., was founded by Puritan missionary John Eliot and a small group of settlers who paddled down the Charles River in canoes.
 The settlers established a farm on the banks of the river in 1651.
 They planted beans, turnips, strawberries, grapes – and of course grew apples.
 In 1761, Capt.
 David Morse bought the farm, and he and his family lived and worked there for nearly 75 years.
-It got its name in 1894, when Charles Whittemore and his brothers took over.
+It got the name Lookout Farm in 1894, when Charles Whittemore and his brothers took over.

 After a series of owners worked the farm, Joan and Steve Belkin bought it in 2005.

 Today the farm comprises 180 acres with 60,000 fruit trees, a pick-your-own fruit business and a hard cider taproom.
 The Belkins also sell holiday pies and seasoned firewood.

 They grow 11 varieties of apples, Asian pears, pumpkins, peaches, plums, strawberries and nectarines.

 Lookout Farm is at 89 South Pleasant Street, South Natick, Mass.

 Applecrest Farms, Hampton Falls

 In the late 19th century, the railroad came to New Hampshire’s seacoast.
 It let farmers ship milk, apples, potatoes and lumber to Boston.
 A Hampton Falls farmer had another idea.
 He brought tourists once a week from Boston via an ‘Apple Train’ – one that stopped near his farm – so they could pick their own apples.